timmartin19/ripozo-oasis/README.md

 ## Tutorial

-The tutorial uses a powerful and extensible ReST framework called [ripozo](https://github.com/vertical-knowledge/ripozo) and a couple packages in the ripozo ecosystem: [flask-ripozo](https://github.com/vertical-knowledge/flask-ripozo) and [ripozo-sqlalchemy](https://github.com/vertical-knowledge/ripozo-sqlalchemy).
+This tutorial uses a powerful and extensible ReST framework called [ripozo](https://github.com/vertical-knowledge/ripozo) and a couple packages in the ripozo ecosystem: [flask-ripozo](https://github.com/vertical-knowledge/flask-ripozo) and [ripozo-sqlalchemy](https://github.com/vertical-knowledge/ripozo-sqlalchemy).
 Ripozo